-In the spectra of the spin-2 case, the low-energy gapless mode as shown in Fig.\ref{Fig.edgebig} (e) is similar to the spin-$1/2$ case which emerges an effective Luttinger liquid phase in the low energy part at $g=0.3$.
-And as Fig.\ref{Fig.edgebig} (e) and (f) show, the low energy part of spectrum weight is weak at $q=\pi$ which still carries features of the spin-$\frac 1 2$ N\'eel phase.
-With OBC, the spin-$\frac 1 2$ on the edge is more free and not equivalent to other spin-$\frac 1 2$, so weak gapless mode of the spin-$\frac 1 2$ appears at $q=\pi$ in the spectrum.
-The appearance of high energy branch also deserves theoretical analysis.
-According to Fig.\ref{Fig.edgesmall} (d), there is another high energy branch at $\omega=1$ above the two-spinon continuum.
-It can be related to the triplet excitation since it locates at $\omega=1$ and we will argue this analytically during the following discussion.
+In the spectra of the spin-2 case, the low-energy gapless mode as shown in Fig. \ref{Fig.edgebig} (e) is similar to the spin-$\frac{1}{2}$ case which emerges an effective Luttinger liquid phase in the low-energy part at $g=0.3$.
+And as Figs. \ref{Fig.edgebig} (e) and \ref{Fig.edgebig} (f) show, the low-energy part of the spectrum weight is weak at $q=\pi$ which still carries features of the spin-$\frac 1 2$ N\'eel phase.
+With the OBC, the spin-$\frac 1 2$ on the edge is more free and not equivalent to other spin $\frac 1 2$s, so the weak gapless mode of the spin $\frac 1 2$ appears at $q=\pi$ in the spectrum.
+The appearance of the high energy branch also deserves theoretical analysis.
+According to Fig. \ref{Fig.edgesmall} (d), there is another high-energy branch at $\omega=1$ above the two-spinon continuum.
+It can be related to the triplet excitation since it locates at $\omega=1$, and we will argue this analytically during the following discussion.